Lux-Prizma/ChatGPT-Parser/README.md

 ## 🤝 Contributing

-This is a personal project for managing LLM conversations.
+This is a personal project for managing AI conversations.
 Feel free to fork and customize for your needs!

 ---